NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Step Six: Review your report.
 The Lighthouse score, a weighted average of all the performance metrics, gives you a snapshot of your web page’s health.

-You'll also have the option to test the functionality of a progressive web app (PWA), which is designed to work on any device with a screen and a web browser.
-Well-functioning web apps deliver an optimal user experience and increase engagement, so it's also worth evaluating.
+You’ll also have the option to test the functionality of a progressive web app (PWA), which is designed to work on any device with a screen and a web browser.
+Google Lighthouse was initially developed to assess progressive web apps, including features like service worker registration and offline functionalities.
+Well-functioning web apps deliver an optimal user experience and increase engagement, so it’s also worth evaluating.

 Remember, running a Lighthouse audit doesn’t impact your website.
 It’s just an automated tool that visits your site, just like any other user would, albeit with a far more analytical eye.